darinnstathos/azure-network-protocols/README.md

 <p>**Sidenote: just by us trying to access the Linux command-line, we can already see some traffic being created inside of Wireshark</p>

-4. Type in the password that you created.
+4. Type in the password that you created and hit the 'Enter' key.
 The characters will not show but trust that the command-line is aware of you typing your password

 <img src="https://i.imgur.com/Xt8Y2Pc.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>

 <br>

 5. We can now see SSH traffic being generated in Wireshark.
 Inside the command-line, the green colored text signifies that we are inside our Linux VM command-line
 6. Type ‘Exit’ and get out of our Linux VM and back into our Windows VM.
-We won’t do or change anything inside of our Linux command-line so for now
+We won’t do or change anything inside of our Linux command-line for now

 <img src="https://i.imgur.com/8GzpJGp.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 <img src="https://i.imgur.com/HUdqNEC.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>